xLSTM-PINN: Memory-Gated Spectral Remodeling for Physics-Informed Learning: Numerical Experiments

-where the Biot number $\mathrm{Bi}=hR/k$.
-We adopt the same physical parameters and boundary settings as the finite–element benchmark in~\cite{tao2025lnn}, and we use its solution of FEM as a pointwise validation set.
+where the Biot number $\mathrm{Bi} = hR/k$ characterizes the relative importance of convective to conductive heat transfer.
+We maintain identical physical parameters and boundary configurations to the finite-element benchmark established in~\cite{tao2025lnn}, utilizing the FEM solution as a pointwise validation reference.